Duality and mapping tori in Heegaard Floer homology: Introduction

-\begin{rem} If $C$ is a finitely generated, free module over a ring $\cR$, then there are canonical isomorphisms Under the above isomorphisms, the identity map, the trace map and the cotrace map are all identified.
-Hence Theorem~\ref{thm:dualityv1} implies that the cobordism map for $(Y\times[0,1],\ws\times [0,1])$ is independent of which ends of $Y\times [0,1]$ are identified as incoming, and which ends are identified as outgoing. \end{rem}
+Under the above isomorphisms, the identity map, the trace map and the cotrace map are all identified.
+Hence Theorem~\ref{thm:dualityv1} implies that the cobordism map for $(Y\times[0,1],\ws\times [0,1])$ is independent of which ends of $Y\times [0,1]$ are identified as incoming, and which ends are identified as outgoing.
+Using the composition law, one sees that the map for an arbitrary cobordism is independent of which ends are incoming or outgoing, in the above sense. \end{rem}

-\begin{rem} The trace and cotrace formulas from Theorem~\ref{thm:dualityv1} follow from a more general computation of the graph cobordism map for a three ended 4-manifold obtained from a Heegaard triple.
-See Theorem~\ref{thm:triplesandgraphcobordismmaps} for more on this. \end{rem}
+If $(\Sigma,\as,\bs,\gs,\ws)$ is a Heegaard triple, Ozsv\'{a}th and Szab\'{o} constructed a 3-ended 4-manifold $X_{\a,\b,\g}$.
+Although Ozsv\'{a}th and Szab\'{o} extensively considered these 4-manifolds when the underlying Heegaard triple was adapted to a framed link in a 3-manifold, their construction does not in general assign an invariant cobordism map to the 4-manifold $X_{\a,\b,\g}$.
+Nonetheless, there is a natural trivalent graph $\Gamma_{\a,\b,\g}$ inside of $X_{\a,\b,\g}$, and the construction from \cite{ZemGraphTQFT} assigns a cobordism map to the pair $(X_{\a,\b,\g},\Gamma_{\a,\b,\g})$.
+A key component of our proof of Theorem~\ref{thm:dualityv1} is proving that for an arbitrary Heegaard triple, the graph cobordism map for $(X_{\a,\b,\g}, \Gamma_{\a,\b,\g})$ coincides with the map obtained by counting holomorphic triangles on $(\Sigma,\as,\bs,\gs,\ws)$, i.e.

+See Theorem~\ref{thm:triplesandgraphcobordismmaps} for a precise statement.
+Much of the technical work of this paper is devoted to proving equation~\eqref{eq:triangle-map-intro}.

-We note that Ozsv\'{a}th and Szab\'{o} proved several similar, but slightly weaker results about duality in Heegaard Floer homology.
-Firstly, they proved the isomorphism in Equation \eqref{eq:multipointeddualityiso}.
-Secondly, they described the effect of turning around cobordisms.
-If $W:Y_1\to Y_2$ is a cobordism between two connected 3-manifolds (implicitly with a choice of basepoints in $Y_1$ and $Y_2$, and a path in $W$ connecting the basepoints) and $W^\vee:-Y_2\to -Y_1$ is the cobordism obtained by turning around $W$, they showed in \cite{OSTriangles}*{Theorem~3.5} that
+Theorem~\ref{thm:dualityv1} also generalizes another duality result of Ozsv\'{a}th and Szab\'{o}.
+They proved that if $W:Y_1\to Y_2$ is a cobordism between two connected 3-manifolds, and $W^\vee:-Y_2\to -Y_1$ is the cobordism obtained by turning around $W$, then

-It's a straightforward algebraic exercise to show that Equation~\eqref{eq:OSturningaroundcob} can be derived from Theorem~\ref{thm:dualityv1}.
+See \cite{OSTriangles}*{Theorem~3.5}.
+It is a straightforward algebraic exercise to show that equation~\eqref{eq:OSturningaroundcob} can be derived from Theorem~\ref{thm:dualityv1} and the composition law.